 -manufacturing-plant-.webp)

-all of which operate large-scale facilities and serve end-use sectors such as furniture, construction, interior design, and retail.
+all of which serve end-use sectors such as furniture manufacturing, construction, interior design, cabinetry, and industrial applications.

 Establishing and operating a medium-density fiberboard (MDF) manufacturing plant involves various cost components, including: